Bangladesh Fire and Building Safety and Workers' Rights

 In December 2016, worker protests for decent wages were met with violent crackdowns by national and industrial police forces.
 Despite the repression, workers have continued to mobilize and lobby industry and government for substantial increases to the country’s minimum wage.

-In 2018, there are renewed calls for an increase in minimum wage in Bangladesh.
+In 2018, there were renewed calls for an increase in minimum wage in Bangladesh.
 As a member of the Clean Clothes Campaign (CCC), MSN is continuing to collaborate with other labour rights organizations on campaigns for a living wage and respect for workers’ right to organize and bargain collectively.